dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 <!--DHIS2-SECTION-ID:using_maps_event_layer-->

 The event layer displays the geographical location of events registered in the DHIS2 tracker.
-Provided that events have associated coordinates, you can use this layer to drill down from the aggregated data displayed in the thematic layers to the underlying individual events or cases.
+Provided that events have associated point or polygon coordinates, you can use this layer to drill down from the aggregated data displayed in the thematic layers to the underlying individual events or cases.